Last reviewed: November 18, 2022

 Often used prior to misoprostol

-Women experience pain both during dilator placement and overnight as dilators expand in the cervix; pain typically peaks two hours after dilator placement (Creinin et al., 2020; Liu & Flink-Bochacki, 2020; Nagendra et al., 2020).
-Pain experience does not differ by type of dilator used (Liu & Flink-Bochacki, 2020).
-In randomized controlled trials, administration of paracervical block prior to osmotic dilator insertion eases the discomfort of dilator placement for women (Soon et al., 2017) and use of non-steroidal anti-inflammatory medications (NSAIDs) decreases the experience of cramping pain for the hours following insertion until procedure, compared to oral opioids (Nagendra et al., 2020).
+People experience pain both during dilator placement and overnight as dilators expand in the cervix; pain typically peaks two hours after dilator placement (Creinin et al., 2020; Liu & Flink-Bochacki, 2020; Nagendra et al., 2020) and does not differ by type of dilator used (Liu & Flink-Bochacki, 2020).
+In randomized controlled trials, provider-administration of paracervical block (Shaw et al., 2021; Soon et al., 2017) or self-administration of 2% lidocaine gel (Schivone et al., 2019) prior to osmotic dilator insertion eases the discomfort of dilator placement and use of non-steroidal anti-inflammatory medications (NSAIDs) decreases the experience of cramping pain for the hours following insertion until procedure, compared to oral opioids (Nagendra et al., 2020).

-Misoprostol is inexpensive, safe (Nucatola, Roth, Saulsberry, & Gatter, 2008), and more readily available than osmotic dilators in many low-resource settings.
-Misoprostol may be used alone for cervical preparation prior to D&E up to 20 weeks gestation (Fox & Krajewski, 2014; O’Connell, Jones, Lichtenberg, & Paul, 2008; Shakir-Reese et al., 2019); there is limited data to support use of misoprostol as a single agent after 18 weeks (Maurer, Jacobson, & Turok, 2013; Shakir-Reese et al., 2019).
+Misoprostol is inexpensive, safe (Nucatola et al., 2008), and more readily available than osmotic dilators in many low-resource settings.
+Misoprostol may be used alone for cervical preparation prior to D&E up to 20 weeks gestation (Fox & Krajewski, 2014; O’Connell et al., 2008; Shakir-Reese et al., 2019); there is limited data to support use of misoprostol as a single agent after 18 weeks (Maurer, Jacobson, & Turok, 2013; Shakir-Reese et al., 2019).
 In studies comparing osmotic dilators to misoprostol, dilators provided more cervical dilation (Goldberg et al., 2005; Sagiv et al., 2015; Shakir-Reese et al., 2019).
-However, women who received misoprostol for cervical preparation were able to have their procedures safely completed on the same day (Bartz et al., 2013; Goldberg et al., 2005; Sagiv et al., 2015), and women often preferred misoprostol to dilators (Goldberg et al., 2005).
-Misoprostol may be given to women with a prior cesarean delivery, as uterine rupture is rare (Fox & Krajewski, 2014).
+However, those who received misoprostol for cervical preparation were able to have their procedures safely completed on the same day (Bartz et al., 2013; Goldberg et al., 2005; Sagiv et al., 2015), and patients often preferred misoprostol to dilators (Goldberg et al., 2005).
+Misoprostol may be given to individuals with a prior cesarean delivery, as uterine rupture is rare (Fox & Krajewski, 2014).
 A study of same-day use of osmotic dilators plus adjunctive 400mcg misoprostol versus only misoprostol 4-6 hours prior to D&E up to 20 weeks gestation resulted in comparable D&E procedure times between the two groups, although the osmotic dilator plus misoprostol group had significantly greater dilation at D&E initiation (Shakir-Reese et al., 2019).
 Because placing osmotic dilators takes more time than was saved by having greater baseline dilation, the overall procedure time (placing osmotic dilators plus D&E procedure) was longer by 3.2 minutes in the osmotic dilator plus misoprostol group.
+The Royal College of Obstetricians and Gynaecologists and the Society of Family Planning recommend against adjuvant misoprostol for patients who received uncomplicated dilator insertions the day prior to D&E (Diedrich, Drey, & Newmann, 2020; O’Shea et al., 2021), while the World Health Organization (WHO) recommends adding an adjuvant medication (misoprostol, mifepristone, or both) to osmotic dilators for D&E at or after 19 weeks (WHO, 2022).

 Misoprostol plus osmotic dilators

-One small prospective randomized trial has examined adding misoprostol to dilators for same-day D&E (Borras et al., 2016).
-Investigators ended this study early due to an unexpectedly high rate of complications—specifically serious cervical lacerations—in women over 19 weeks gestation who received dilators alone for cervical preparation.
+Two small prospective randomized triasl have examined adding misoprostol to dilators for same-day D&E (Borras et al., 2016; Kim et al., 2022).
+Investigators ended both studies early- one due to difficulty recruiting participants (Kim et al., 2022) and the other due to an unexpectedly high rate of complications, specifically serious cervical lacerations—in participants over 19 weeks gestation who received dilators alone for cervical preparation (Borras et al., 2016).

 One randomized trial of 50 women between 14-16 weeks gestation compared mifepristone as a single agent to dilators, both administered the day prior to the abortion procedure (Borgatta et al., 2012).
-Women who had cervical preparation with osmotic dilators had a slightly shorter procedure time and greater dilation compared to women given mifepristone, but women had less pain with mifepristone and strongly preferred it.
-A second randomized trial of 49 women between 15-18 weeks gestation with similar design (single-agent mifepristone compared with osmotic dilators the day prior to procedure) found no difference in procedure time between the two treatment groups (Paris, et al, 2019).
-When asked, most women who had the mifepristone preferred it, while most who had osmotic dilators reported that they would have preferred a different treatment option for cervical priming.
+Study participants who had cervical preparation with osmotic dilators had a slightly shorter procedure time and greater dilation compared to those given mifepristone, but women had less pain with mifepristone and strongly preferred it.
+A second randomized trial of 49 women between 15-18 weeks gestation with similar design (single-agent mifepristone compared with osmotic dilators placed the day prior to procedure) found no difference in procedure time between the two treatment groups (Paris, et al, 2019).
+When asked, most participants who received the mifepristone preferred it, while most who received osmotic dilators reported that they would have preferred a different treatment option for cervical priming.

-In studies examining the use of mifepristone in combination with misoprostol, same-day administration of mifepristone plus misoprostol is no better than misoprostol alone (Casey, Ye, Perritt, Moreno-Ruiz, & Reeves, 2016), and while administration of mifepristone 2 days prior to misoprostol resulted in improved cervical dilation in one study, the rate of preprocedure fetal expulsions was also increased (Carbonell et al., 2007).
+In studies examining the use of mifepristone in combination with misoprostol, same-day administration of mifepristone plus misoprostol is no better than misoprostol alone (Casey et al., 2016), and while administration of mifepristone 2 days prior to misoprostol resulted in improved cervical dilation in one study, the rate of preprocedure fetal expulsions was also increased (Carbonell et al., 2007).
 When compared to overnight dilators plus misoprostol, mifepristone administered the day prior to the abortion plus same-day misoprostol is less effective (Shaw et al., 2017).

 Mifepristone plus osmotic dilators